Subscribe to JAMA Internal Medicine for 12 months of high-impact, peer-reviewed original articles and unique features.

-JAMA Internal Medicine is pleased to launch a new subsection of Perspectives, Teachable Moments, to bring attention to the harms that can result from medical overuse and from underuse of needed medical interventions.
+JAMA Internal Medicine publishes a subsection of Perspectives, Teachable Moments, to bring attention to the harms that can result from medical overuse and from underuse of needed medical interventions.
 The format for submitting an entry is described here; manuscripts should be submitted here as usual.
 Note we need written permission from patients to include their story.
 Read all Teachable Moments here.

 Articles addressing health care reform in JAMA Internal Medicine's Health Care Reform feature.